trentlarson/endorser-mobile/README.md

 To Do First Release:

 - Android
-  - In the android folder, put pc-api-....json
-  - In the android/app folder, put google-comm-endo-upload-key.keystore
+  - In the android/app folder, put pc-api-....json and google-comm-endo-upload-key.keystore
 - Figure out Apple signing.
 (Sorry, I don't remember that part.)